- Need: To improve rural residents' oral healthcare.

 MORE Care helps dental providers:

 In efforts to improve health information technology (HIT) among rural partners, the Colorado Rural Health Center facilitated changes to the Quality Health Indicators (QHI) informatics system, which is traditionally used for hospital system metrics and quality improvement, to add a format that collects oral health data.
-This system change allows MORE Care clinics to integrate oral health into their current measurement system so that oral health is integrated into the established system rather than appearing as an extra stand-alone effort.
+This system change allowed MORE Care clinics to integrate oral health into their current measurement system so that oral health was integrated into the established system rather than appearing as an extra stand-alone effort.
+The MORE Care program here ended when funding ended.

 The Pennsylvania Office of Rural Health created the Dental Delivery Systems Coordinator (DDSC) position.
 The DDSC, a registered dental hygienist with public health licensure, provides oral health training to primary care providers and serves as liaison between the rural health teams and the Pennsylvania Office of Rural Health.